Beirut Central District: Castle Square Belvedere Park

 Situated in the central business district of Beirut, "Castle Square Belvedere Park" is a public plaza adjacent to the oldest archaeological site in the city, the "Tell Area".
 The site, which includes findings that are over 6,000 years old, is the location of the ancient city of Berytus, the Roman origins of modern-day Beirut.
 The design of the square was conceived by the Boston-based architecture and urban design firm Machado and Silvetti in 2005.
 The centerpiece of the square is the "Beirut Citadel" which, although significantly reduced in size, still houses visible ruins including portions of a medieval castle and an Ottoman barrack.
-Water features and fountains were created on either side of the citadel to highlight the locations of both the ancient harbor and the medieval moat.

 Imam Ouzai Square

 The Imam Ouzai Square is part of the Beirut Souks project in the BCD.
 The square marks the main entrance to the souks from Rue Weygand.
 The square's floor is tiled with black basalt stone including an oval with outlines of the old Roman pavement, and it hosts an old olive tree in its center.
 Architecturally speaking, the design of the square integrates several features from its old heritage as well as several elements of modernity.
 A cupola-topped prayer hall to the left creates a virtual entrance to the square by mirroring a Mamluk-era shrine on the right.
 Some of the squares features are curved white marble planters surrounding Ibn Iraq monument, white marble circular planters with trees and shrubs; white marble circular steps guiding to Bab Idriss and the Souks upper floors; seating spaces facing the shop fronts, providing shade and emphasizing the entrance towards Souk Tawileh.
 The square also offers passages to Souk Sayyour and the Gold Souks.